 6. Mr. Crab

-That Señor Cangrejo is one of the top restaurants in Seville should come as no surprise.
+The fact that Señor Cangrejo is one of the top restaurants in Seville should come as no surprise.

 The journey is sensational: haute cuisine, hilarious dishes, a close service lavished on the customer and the promise of continued growth that already anticipates its well-deserved Sol Repsol.